Coconut oil

-Coconut oil (or coconut butter) is an edible oil derived from the wick, meat, and milk of the coconut palm fruit.
-Coconut oil is a white solid fat below around 25 C, and a clear thin liquid oil in warmer climates.
+Coconut oil (or coconut fat) is an edible oil derived from the meat of the coconut palm fruit.
+Coconut oil is a white solid fat below around 25 C, and a clear thin liquid oil at higher temperatures.
 Unrefined varieties have a distinct coconut aroma.
-It is used as a food oil, and in industrial applications for cosmetics and detergent production.
+Coconut oil is used as a food oil, and in industrial applications for cosmetics and detergent production.
+The oil is rich in medium-chain fatty acids.

 Due to its high levels of saturated fat, numerous health authorities recommend limiting its consumption as a food.